Spherical volume and spherical Plateau problem: Introduction

-The space $\mathscr{H}_n$ of all pairs $(\Gamma,h)$ where $\Gamma$ is a countable group and $h\in H_n(\Gamma;\mathbb{Z})$ may look at first rather structureless.
-Invariants like the spherical volume or the simplicial volume aready put a partial order on this space, but such quantities only yield one-dimensional information.
-The Plateau map sending $(\Gamma,h)$ to Plateau solutions for $h$ leads to the definition of a more layered topology on the space $\mathscr{H}_n$ by means of a pseudometric: two pairs $(\Gamma,h)$ and $(\Gamma',h')$ are declared to be $\epsilon$-close if their respective sets of Plateau solutions are $\epsilon$-close with respect to the Hausdorff distance inside the space of $n$-dimensional integral current spaces endowed with the intrinsic flat distance.
-What can be said about the geometry of $\mathscr{H}_n$ and of the sublevel sets of $\spherevol$?
-Even in the analogous case of finite volume hyperbolic $3$-manifolds, those questions are not understood.
-In dimension $3$, there is at least one fundamental feature discovered by Thurston, called hyperbolic Dehn fillings \cite{Thurston97}: in its simplest version, it states that given any finite volume non-compact hyperbolic $3$-manifold $M$, there is a sequence of finite volume hyperbolic manifolds $M_i$ with volume strictly less than that of $M$, and converging geometrically to $M$.
+\textbf{Plateau Dehn fillings.} The two previous theorems show that, to some extent, spherical Plateau solutions form a class of spaces which naturally generalizes locally symmetric manifolds of negative curvature.
+Our last result explores that interpretation further in the context of Dehn fillings.
+Recall that in dimension $3$, there is a fundamental feature of hyperbolic geometry discovered by Thurston, called hyperbolic Dehn fillings \cite{Thurston97}: in its simplest version, it states that given any finite volume non-compact hyperbolic $3$-manifold $M$, there is a sequence of finite volume hyperbolic manifolds $M_i$ with volume strictly less than that of $M$, and converging geometrically to $M$.
 In higher dimensions, due to the finiteness theorem of H.C.
-Wang \cite{Wang72} for locally symmetric negatively curved manifolds, such phenomenon is ruled out in the smooth setting.
-Nevertheless, we will show that by enlarging the set of locally symmetric negatively curved manifolds to the set of Plateau solutions, we do have such an accumulation phenomenon in all dimensions higher than $2$.
+Wang \cite{Wang72} for locally symmetric negatively curved manifolds, such a phenomenon is impossible in the smooth setting.
+Nevertheless, as we will see below, by enlarging the set of locally symmetric negatively curved manifolds to the set of spherical Plateau solutions, we do have such an accumulation phenomenon in all dimensions higher than $2$.
 We start with the higher dimensional $\mathrm{CAT}(0)$ Dehn fillings constructed by Fujiwara-Manning in \cite{FM10}.
 These fillings are denoted by $M(T_1,...,T_m)$ and are obtained by closing the cusps of a finite volume non-compact hyperbolic $n$-manifold $(M,g_{\mathrm{hyp}})$ with toral cusps.
-The $T_i$ denote certain tori in the $m$ cusps of $M$, which are assumed to have injectivity radius greater than $\pi$.
-In \cite{FM11}, Fujiwara-Manning proved that these fillings have simplicial volumes $\|M(T_1,...,T_m)\|$ bounded from above by $\|M\|$ the simplicial volume of $M$, and conjectured that $\|M(T_1,...,T_m)\|$ converges to $\|M\|$ as the injectivity radius of the tori $T_i$ goes to infinity, but never attains the limit.
-In Theorem \ref{dehn fillings}, we prove this conjecture in the setting of the spherical volume, and we find that Plateau solutions for the fundamental class $h_{M(T_1,...,T_m)}$ of $M(T_1,...,T_m)$ are in fact asymptotically rigid as the injectivity radius of $T_i$ goes to infinity: \begin{theo} Let $g':=\frac{(n-1)^2}{4n}g_{\mathrm{hyp}}$.
-We have
+The $T_i$ denote certain subtori in the $m$ cusps of $M$, which are assumed to have injectivity radius greater than $\pi$.
+Each $M(T_1,...,T_m)$ determines a unique homology class $h_{M(T_1,...,T_m)}$ in the corresponding spherical quotient $ {S^\infty}/\lambda_\Gamma(\Gamma)$ where $\Gamma:=\pi_1(M(T_1,...,T_m))$.
+The behavior of Plateau Dehn fillings, namely the spherical Plateau solutions for $h_{M(T_1,...,T_m)}$, is completely analogous to the $3$-dimensional case of hyperbolic Dehn fillings \cite{Gromov81}: \begin{theo} We have

 Moreover for any $\epsilon>0$, if the injectivity radii of $T_1,...,T_m$ are sufficiently large, then